 The Kings of Summer is now available to stream, rent or buy.

-Ryan Miller’s soundtrack is undoubtedly one of the greatest film soundtracks of the last two decades.
-Here every track shines with tender emotion that’s inexplicable yet so intimately understood – his incorporation of a menagerie of instruments from synths to 8-bit video game SFX is a testament to the emotional intelligence that went into crafting The Kings of Summer’s sound.
-At times it feels like a video-game adventure while equally capturing the tone of a tender coming-of-age drama alongside comedic cues.
-There isn’t a day where the poignant melody of ‘Fatherson’ or the contemplative and melancholic twangs of ‘Where Is Joseph Toy?’ don’t cross my mind, whether it be through how I’m feeling or a memory that’s snuck into my mind.
-Ryan Miller is somehow able to take that indescribable feeling of nostalgia, extract its raw essence, and distil it into sonic form.
+Ryan Miller’s soundtrack is undoubtedly one of the greatest film soundtracks of the last two decades – every track shines with a tender emotion that’s inexplicable yet so intimately understood.
+His incorporation of a menagerie of instruments from synths to 8-bit video game SFX is a testament to the emotional intelligence that went into crafting the film’s sound.
+At times, Kings of Summer feels like a video game adventure bound together by the tone of a tender coming-of-age comedy-drama.
+There isn’t a day where the poignant melody of ‘Fatherson’ or the contemplative and melancholic twangs of ‘Where Is Joseph Toy?’ do not cross my mind, whether it be through how a feeling or a memory that’s snuck into my mind.
+Ryan Miller somehow takes that indescribable feeling of nostalgia and extracts its raw essence, distilling it into sonic form.

 I found The Kings of Summer at the same time as The Way Way Back, and now the two are like the biblical texts of my adolescence.
-Both deal with the complicated relationship many boys have with their father and the reality that father figures can emerge from anywhere.
+Both films deal with the complicated relationship many boys have with their dads and the reality that a father figure can emerge from anywhere.
 For me, it was my grandfather.
 It’s difficult to overstate how much of who I am, stems from my grandfather’s influence – he introduced me to classic films, especially musicals, and would often amuse me with his impressions.
 He would tell me stories about his life while I sat and listened in ore.
-To me, both The Way Way Back and The Kings of Summer are, at their heart, detailed explorations of the people who anchor you to the world and their importance.
+To me, both The Way Way Back and The Kings of Summer are, at their heart, detailed explorations of the people who anchor you to the world and its importance.